Dr. Jim Webber

 Jan 2005 – Oct 2010 Sydney, London

 I joined ThoughtWorks in Sydney as part of a small group of early employees.
-My initial responsibilities were to help drive sales of consultancy in finance, media, and telecoms and to deliver consulting and software delivert services to those clients.
+My initial responsibilities were to help drive sales of consultancy in finance, media, and telecoms and to deliver consulting and software delivery services to those clients.
 While at ThoughtWorks, I created a community of practice around SOA and developed a lightweight, iterative method of building service-oriented systems known as “Guerilla SOA.”
 After a move to London, I was promoted to Director of Professional services, and continued to provide strategic technology advisory (internally and externally), sales and marketing support, as well as building interesting software systems for clients.

 Responsibilities included: